-The Furneaux Museum is unique.
-It is devoted exclusively to the Furneaux Islands in the eastern Bass Strait, where some of Australia's earliest European history took place.
+The Furneaux Museum is located at Emita on Tasmania's Flinders Island and is devoted exclusively to the cultural and natural history of the Furneaux Islands in eastern Bass Strait, where some of Australia's earliest European history took place.

-Shipwreck artifacts are a highlight, including an anchor from the 'Sydney Cove', wrecked on Preservation Island in 1797.
-There are many relics from other shipwrecks that occurred around the islands.
-The history of the 1840s Wybalenna settlement is recorded in the Aboriginal Room, where an exquisite collection of 100-year old traditional Aboriginal shell necklaces is displayed.
 The Mutton Bird Processing Hut gives an authentic glimpse into the island tradition of 'birding'.
 Other exhibits demonstrate the geology, fauna, shells, and early pioneering life of the islands.
-Over160 albums of photographs and documents cover almost all aspects of life in the Furneaux Islands from the past up to the present day.
+Over 160 albums of photographs and documents cover almost all aspects of life in the Furneaux Islands from the past up to the present day.

-The museum is operated by volunteers.
-It is open every afternoon except Mondays in summer/autumn, weekends in winter/spring, and by appointment.
-Opening hours can be found on the website or by phoning the museum at any time.
+The museum is operated entirely by volunteers.
+It is open six afternoons a week in summer/autumn (closed Mondays), and Saturday and Sunday afternoons in winter/spring.
+Opening and closing times can be found on the website or by phoning the museum at any time.